set-soft/AudioSeparation/README.md

 The objectives for these nodes are:

-- Multiple stems (Vocals, Instruments, Drums, Bass, etc.)
+&#x2705; Multiple stems (Vocals, Instruments, Drums, Bass, etc.)

-- Easy of use
+&#x2705; Easy of use

-- Clear download (with progress and known destination)
+&#x2705; Clear download (with progress and known destination)

-- Support for all possible input audio formats (mono/stereo, any sample rate, any batch size)
+&#x2705; Support for all possible input audio formats (mono/stereo, any sample rate, any batch size)

-- Good quality vs size, or you can choose better quality using Demucs
+&#x2705; Good quality vs size, or you can choose better quality using Demucs

-- Reduced dependencies
+&#x2705; Reduced dependencies, no need to install extra Python modules when using ComfyUI

+&#x2705; Multiple examples

 ---